Header Image - physio-updated-1600795905.jpg

 What do I need to do before the ultrasound?

 For obstetrical examinations before 12 weeks, or for pelvic ultrasound, a full bladder is necessary.
 The pelvic organs are situated behind the urinary bladder, and when full it acts as a window for the sound waves.
-Please finish drinking four full 8 oz glasses of clear fluid (not milk or tomato juice) at least one hour prior to your appointment.
-Do not empty your bladder after drinking the fluids until completion of the exam - a washroom is close by the examining room!

 For obstetrical examinations later than 12 weeks, a full bladder is not necessary.
 No special preparation is required.
 Some examinations include a transvaginal ultrasound, where we insert a thin probe into the vagina to allow better visualization of the anatomy.
 Patients are able to void prior to this procedure.